Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - The amygdala seems to have a role in perceiving and interpreting emotion and sociability in a wide range of stimuli, and may play a role in our ability to anthropomorphize.
 - The amygdala, while involved in a variety of emotional tasks, isn’t the only area of the brain necessary for emotions.
 - There’s a significant correlation between the insular cortex’s activity and interoception.
-- Interoception: the perception of the internal bodily states.
+- *Interoception*: the perception of the internal bodily states.
 - E.g. Thirst, touch, itch, bladder, exercise, and heartbeat.
 ![Figure 10.24](figure10-24.png)
 - We have a cerebral cortex for managing the external world and an insular cortex for managing the inner world.